klbcoding/EncryptMe/README.md

 ### index.html
 This is the main page of EncryptMe.
 It provides a summary of the names of the keys and the keys themselves, akin to a wallet.
-Simply copy the key and go to the "Decrypt" in the navigation bar and paste it into the "key" input box.
+Simply copy the key and go to "Decrypt" in the navigation bar and paste it into the "key" input box.

 ### manager.html
 This file is one of the HTML templates that allow you to save your keys into a database while giving a name for the key